standardnotes/docs/docs/listed/publishing.md

 Note that _Actions_ are only available in the Standard Notes web or desktop applications.

 Each note can be published to only one Listed blog at a time.
-If you publish your note to one Listed blog and decide that you want to publish it in another Listed blog, delete the post in the [Settings for your first Listed blog](/listed/settings) and publish the post to your second blog.
+If you publish your note to one Listed blog and decide that you want to publish it to a different Listed blog, delete the post in the [Settings for your first Listed blog](/listed/settings) and publish the post to your second blog.